01-edu/UX-UI/subjects/ui/ui-4/ui-4-3/audit/README.md

 #### Audit instructions

+Make sure

-Make sure there are 5 screens with style, colors, buttons, text that match with the initial wireframes.
+###### There are 5 screens with style, colors, buttons, text that match with the initial wireframes.